josephmontes/VAA/README.md

 ### NOTES
 - 8 batters
   - 1 batter is currently in a different stratosphere than basically every other batter: Yordan Alvarez
-    - I am comfortable excluding him because he is on this list due to his gaudy 0.525 b_wOBA and not because he had a below average g_wOBA, which resulted in a large d_wOBA discrepancy
+    - For the purposes of this analysis, I am comfortable excluding him because he is on this list due to his 0.525 b_wOBA and not because he had a below average g_wOBA, which resulted in a large d_wOBA discrepancy
-  - Of the other 7 hitters, 6! of them are in the middle of regressing in regards to their wOBA against 4-Seam Fastballs in 2023 (wOBA value vs. 4-Seam Fastballs are as of September 9, 2023 according to Baseball Savant)
+  - Of the other 7 hitters, 6! of them are in the middle of regressing in regard to their wOBA against 4-Seam Fastballs in 2023 (wOBA value vs. 4-Seam Fastballs are as of September 9, 2023 according to Baseball Savant)
     - Yuli Gurriel: 0.241
     - Marcus Semien: 0.331
     - Will Smith: 0.340